 Allow me to explain!

-A bottle of wine is intended to be opened and consumed and was never made to be kept open.
-This is due partly to the size of the bottle, and partly due to the culture – a bottle is opened for lunch and finished at dinner.
+A bottle of wine is intended to be opened and consumed and never was made to be kept open for few days.
+This is due partly to the size of the bottle I believe, and partly due to the culture – a bottle is opened for lunch and finished at dinner if needed to.

 Nothing prevents a wine from changing once the bottle is opened.
 The fact remains that you can spend money on any gadget to keep the wine somewhat preserved once it’s opened.
-The wine being in the contact with the air will not stop evolving.
+The wine has been in the contact with the air and will not stop evolving.
 It will reach its peak taste, followed by deterioration.
 Some bottles take longer than others.

 Your palate will determine at what point you would enjoy it the most.

 It seems to be an ongoing trend to buy these big, inky, excessively bold and expensive wines.
-The issue here is that a wine showing excessive concentration is not pleasurable to the drinker, therefore one glass is enough.
+The issue here, is that these wine showing excessive concentration aren’t pleasurable to the drinker, therefore one glass is enough.

 Or maybe it is enjoyable just for one glass……..but you still PAY THE PRICE OF THE FULL BOTTLE.

 On the other end of the spectrum, elegant or balanced wines don’t make you stop and think – you (and your palate) just want more.

 So, what is the purpose behind these wines such as those that are unapproachable (in terms of taste and price)?

 This leads to my following position about these “reviewed” wines.